wipmoore/wipmoore.github.io/_posts/2021-06-16-asp-net-core.markdown

 ### Definition

-Startup.cs is the startup class for the project the following are defined:
+The pipeline and services that it depends on are configured in Startup.cs.
+The following are defined:

 - Services that can be supplied via dependency injection
 - The pipeline that will process requests